cxw42/do-not-self-host/ngbasm.md

 **.l**it is used to push a literal onto the stack.
 That is, `.lit` is actually the `lit` instruction.
 This is to make the parser simpler.

+**.i**include inlines another file as if it had been typed right at the point of the include.

+Example:

+    .include foo.nas

+**.c**onst defines constants.

+Example:

+    .const foo 42
+    .lit foo    ; equivalent to .lit 42

 ### Technical Notes